fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Restart-AzureRemoteAppVM.md

 ```

 ## DESCRIPTION
-The **Restart-AzureRemoteAppVM** cmdlet restarts a virtual machine in an azure_2 RemoteApp collection on which the specified user is connected.
+The **Restart-AzureRemoteAppVM** cmdlet restarts a virtual machine in an Azure RemoteApp collection on which the specified user is connected.

 ## EXAMPLES